 I learned all of this from the tour guide on my walking tour of Bedford, all except the part about George Washington.
 Oddly, the guide never mentioned the name of Washington, a peculiar omission given Washington’s singular position in the town’s history.
 He also neglected to mention the Whiskey Rebellion.

-It’s probably not a good sign when a tour guide begins by telling the group that he has no interest in history, and that you should not ask him questions about historical events outside the topic at hand as he won’t be able to answer them.
-What our tour guide lacked in depth, however, he made up for in frankness, telling us that he’d probably been hired for his computer skills and that, once hired, he’d read some books about the area’s history and intended to tell us some good stories.
+It’s probably not a good sign when a tour guide begins by telling the group that he has no interest in history, and that you should not ask him questions about historical events outside the topic at hand, as he won’t be able to answer them.
+What our tour guide lacked in knowledge, however, he made up for in frankness, telling us that he’d probably been hired for his computer skills and that, once hired, he’d read some books about the area’s history and intended to tell us some good stories.

-Terrific, I thought, but what about the Whiskey Rebellion.
+Terrific, I thought, but what about the Whiskey Rebellion?

 Whiskey Drinkers are Bad People

 The government had been trying to raise money solely from import duties but reached the point where it could no longer draw on that source of revenue alone.
-So in 1791 Secretary of the Treasury Alexander Hamilton proposed an excise tax on domestically produced spirits, including whiskey, and the congress passed it.
+So in 1791 Secretary of the Treasury Alexander Hamilton proposed an excise tax on domestically produced spirits, including whiskey, and the congress quickly passed it.

 Tax Resisters are Good People

 The whiskey tax was especially burdensome to small western producers who often distilled their excess grain into whiskey to transport it over the mountains, and in the absence of ready cash sometimes used whiskey as a means of exchange.
 Some former patriots who had fought in the Revolution were aggrieved at what they saw as a violation of the principles they had fought for: taxation without representation.